PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     1.  **Preparing reference panel for PCA**: the refrence panel is filtered to unrelated samples with standard filters for variant-level QC (SNPs in Hardy–Weinberg equilibrium [p > 1e-06] that are bi-allelic and non-ambiguous, with low missingness [<10%], and minor allele frequency [MAF > 1%]) and sample-quality (missingness [<10%]).
-        LD-pruning is then applied to the variants and sample passing these checks (r2 threshold = 0.05) and exclusion of complex regions with high LD (e.g. MHC) dependant on the target genome build.
+        LD-pruning is then applied to the variants and sample passing these checks (r2 threshold = 0.05), excluding complex regions with high LD (e.g. MHC).
 These methods are implemented in the ``FILTER_VARIANTS`` module.

     2.  **PCA**: the LD-pruned variants of the unrelated samples passing QC are then used to define the PCA space of the reference panel (default: 10 PCs) using `FRAPOSA`_ (Fast and Robust Ancestry Prediction by using Online singular